What is the Nasdaq 100?

 Or, you could buy an ETF.
 These are funds that contain all the stocks on an index.

-Like other US indices, the standard trading hours of the Nasdaq 100 follow the main US stock exchanges: 00:30 to 07:00 (AEST)Tuesday to Saturday
+Like other US indices, the standard trading hours of the Nasdaq 100 follow the main US stock exchanges: 9.30am to 4pm (EST) Monday to Friday.
+Premarket trading can open at 4am, and post-market trading can run through to 8pm.

-With a City Index account, Australian clients can trade the index 24-hours a day Tuesday to Saturday.
+With a City Index account, you can trade the index 24 hours with breaks.

 Learn more about stock market hours.